Christineding211/Christineding211/README.md

-# 👋 Hi, I'm Christine  – Data Scientist | Business-focused AI Practitioner
+# 👋 Hi, I'm Christine – Data Scientist | AI for Business Impact & Governance

-I'm passionate about turning data into actionable insights.
+I specialise in applying AI and machine learning to deliver actionable business insights.
-With experience in customer segmentation, revenue trend analysis, and predictive modelling, I use AI and machine learning to solve real-world business problems.
+Experienced in customer segmentation, revenue trend analysis, and predictive modelling, with a focus on making models explainable, fair, and business-ready.
-Currently building AI-powered customer analytics tools for revenue monitoring and churn prediction.
+Currently building AI-powered customer analytics tools for revenue monitoring, churn prevention, and responsible AI governance.

 ---